PayPal (NASDAQ:PYPL) Issues FY 2022 Earnings Guidance

-PYPL has been the topic of several analyst reports.
-Barclays reduced their price objective on PayPal from $131.00 to $125.00 and set an overweight rating on the stock in a research note on Monday, September 12th.
-Susquehanna lowered PayPal from a positive rating to a neutral rating and decreased their price target for the company from $115.00 to $100.00 in a report on Tuesday, September 20th.
-Credit Suisse Group lifted their price objective on shares of PayPal from $95.00 to $110.00 and gave the stock an outperform rating in a research note on Wednesday, August 3rd.
-Sumitomo Mitsui Financial Group raised shares of PayPal from an underperform rating to a neutral rating and increased their target price for the company from $90.00 to $100.00 in a research note on Wednesday, August 3rd.
-Finally, KeyCorp lifted their price target on shares of PayPal from $100.00 to $115.00 and gave the stock an overweight rating in a research note on Wednesday, August 3rd.
-Fifteen investment analysts have rated the stock with a hold rating and thirty have given a buy rating to the company’s stock.
-According to MarketBeat, PayPal has an average rating of Moderate Buy and an average price target of $132.21.
+Several research firms have recently weighed in on PYPL.
+Barclays cut their price objective on PayPal from $125.00 to $100.00 and set an overweight rating on the stock in a report on Sunday.
+JPMorgan Chase & Co. decreased their target price on PayPal from $127.00 to $112.00 in a report on Wednesday, July 20th.
+Daiwa Capital Markets raised PayPal from a neutral rating to an outperform rating and boosted their target price for the stock from $85.00 to $116.00 in a report on Tuesday, August 16th.
+Wells Fargo & Company decreased their price objective on PayPal from $120.00 to $95.00 and set an overweight rating on the stock in a report on Friday, November 4th.
+Finally, BMO Capital Markets cut their target price on PayPal from $137.00 to $109.00 and set an outperform rating for the company in a research report on Monday.
+Fourteen investment analysts have rated the stock with a hold rating and twenty-eight have given a buy rating to the company.
+According to data from MarketBeat, PayPal presently has a consensus rating of Moderate Buy and an average target price of $125.02.

 Hedge Funds Weigh In On PayPal

-A number of large investors have recently added to or reduced their stakes in the company.
-Clearbridge Investments LLC grew its stake in shares of PayPal by 122.0% during the first quarter.
-Clearbridge Investments LLC now owns 6,230,481 shares of the credit services provider’s stock worth $720,555,000 after acquiring an additional 3,424,122 shares during the last quarter.
-Lazard Asset Management LLC grew its stake in shares of PayPal by 1,353.5% during the first quarter.
-Lazard Asset Management LLC now owns 1,442,398 shares of the credit services provider’s stock worth $166,812,000 after acquiring an additional 1,343,165 shares during the last quarter.
-Charles Schwab Investment Management Inc. grew its stake in shares of PayPal by 5.7% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 6,008,392 shares of the credit services provider’s stock worth $694,871,000 after acquiring an additional 324,814 shares during the last quarter.
-Polar Capital Holdings Plc purchased a new stake in shares of PayPal during the first quarter worth about $24,876,000.
-Finally, 1832 Asset Management L.P. grew its stake in shares of PayPal by 377.4% during the first quarter.
-1832 Asset Management L.P. now owns 257,203 shares of the credit services provider’s stock worth $29,354,000 after acquiring an additional 203,322 shares during the last quarter.
-70.67% of the stock is currently owned by institutional investors.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+Clearbridge Investments LLC increased its stake in shares of PayPal by 122.0% in the 1st quarter.
+Clearbridge Investments LLC now owns 6,230,481 shares of the credit services provider’s stock worth $720,555,000 after purchasing an additional 3,424,122 shares in the last quarter.
+Lazard Asset Management LLC increased its stake in shares of PayPal by 1,353.5% in the 1st quarter.
+Lazard Asset Management LLC now owns 1,442,398 shares of the credit services provider’s stock worth $166,812,000 after purchasing an additional 1,343,165 shares in the last quarter.
+Charles Schwab Investment Management Inc. increased its stake in shares of PayPal by 5.7% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 6,008,392 shares of the credit services provider’s stock worth $694,871,000 after purchasing an additional 324,814 shares in the last quarter.
+Polar Capital Holdings Plc purchased a new stake in shares of PayPal in the 1st quarter worth $24,876,000.
+Finally, 1832 Asset Management L.P. increased its stake in shares of PayPal by 377.4% in the 1st quarter.
+1832 Asset Management L.P. now owns 257,203 shares of the credit services provider’s stock worth $29,354,000 after purchasing an additional 203,322 shares in the last quarter.
+70.67% of the stock is owned by institutional investors.

 About PayPal